 About the data

-Between 2015 and 2016 the UK population grew by 538,020, of which 177,629 was the result of natural change (births minus deaths).
+Between 2017 and 2018 population of England grew by 357,748, of which 119,792 was the result of natural change (births minus deaths).
 The remainder is accounted for by internal migration.
 Net migration has been the main driver of UK population growth since 1998, unlike for the majority of the 20th century during which natural change was the main driver.

 Source: ONS, Population projections (2016 based) and Mid Year Estimates.